 By working with all project stakeholders like ship owners, shipyards, system suppliers and classification societies, Deltamarin has been able to generate a unique centre of excellence in cruise vessel design and project management.

 Starting from the conceptual design phase, where efficiency and functionality of the vessel are created, Deltamarin has developed its design procedures to deliver safe, compact and economically-sound concepts.
 Our R&D efforts together with our world-class hydrodynamic expertise focus on energy efficiency optimisation in ship systems.
 You will always receive a top-class design in terms of energy efficiency.
 Read more about our extensive know-how in energy efficiency.

 If your vessels operate in the polar regions, our experience in ice conditions and winterisation give a solid basis for assessing if your project or existing vessel fulfils the Polar Code requirements.
 We have already audited 50 ships on safety and environmental issues.

-For conversions, Deltamarin offers you a wide range of services from feasibility studies for Emission Control Areas (ECA) operations or fuel-saving modifications to full EPC package deliveries of scrubbers or ballast water treatment systems.
+For conversions, Deltamarin offers you a wide range of services from feasibility studies for Emission Control Areas (ECA) operations or fuel-saving modifications to full EPCM package deliveries of scrubbers or ballast water treatment systems.

 Example of our cruise vessel references